Hathor, the Egyptian Goddess of Love and Beauty

 Hathor goddess symbol: the Eye of Ra

-The sacred serpents or the uraeus is a common Egyptian emblem that symbolizes supreme power.
-It is a symbol commonly seen in the headdresses of Egyptian deities and pharaohs.
+The sacred serpents or the uraeus is a common Egyptian emblem that symbolizes supreme power, akin to Hathor’s symbol in the headdresses of Egyptian deities and pharaohs.

 Hathor goddess symbol: the lioness

-In Egyptian art, the egyptian goddess of love and beauty is also depicted as a lioness.
+In Egyptian art, the Egyptian goddess of love and beauty is also depicted as a lioness, symbolizing her dual nature as both nurturing and formidable.

-This is associated with her past when she took the form of Sekhmet when she was the Eye of Ra that is portrayed to have the head of a lioness and the body of a human.
-Hathor appearance as a lioness symbolizes strength and protection.
+This is associated with her past when she took the form of Sekhmet during the early mythological battles, embodying the Eye of Ra with the head of a lioness and the body of a human.

 Some facts about the goddess Hathor